mfk-ayoub/42_francinette_in_dell/README.md

+## INSTALL:
-##run the this comand in your linux terminal:
+run the this comand in your linux terminal:

 ```
    git clone https://github.com/mfk-ayoub/42_francinette_in_dell.git